About the show

 A solo essay series on what culture does to knowledge.

 The Cultural Context of Knowledge is not interview radio.
-Each episode is an argument I have written, recorded, and revised — ten to twenty minutes long, paired with a written companion essay and a reading list for anyone who wants to follow the trail further.
+Each episode is an argument written, recorded, and revised — ten to twenty minutes long, paired with a written companion essay and a reading list for anyone who wants to follow the trail further.

 Most education conversations treat knowledge as neutral.
 This show argues it isn’t.
 Curriculum, assessment, pedagogy — each is shaped by the cultures, histories, and power structures that produced it.
 Naming that context is the precondition for serving every learner.